smarr/gil-sem-demos/blog/python-gil.md

 In this blog post, I looked into the implementation details of CPython's Global Interpreter Lock (GIL).
 The semantics between Python 3.9 and 3.13 differ substantially.
-Python 3.13 gives much stronger atomicity guarantees, releasing the GIL basically only on function calls and jumps back to the top of a loop or function.
+Python 3.13 gives much stronger atomicity "guarantees", releasing the GIL basically only on function calls and jumps back to the top of a loop or function.

 If the Python community intends to remove the GIL,